Phone: (202) 296-5505 Email: info@winvale.com

 Red flags to Avoid When Hiring a GSA Consultant

-Next, you should be looking out for warning signs, or "red flags" a term that is more commonly used today, to ensure you are signing with a firm that has your best interests in mind and is not making false promises or click bait offers.
+Next, you should be looking out for warning signs, or "red flags" to ensure you are signing with a firm that has your best interests in mind and is not making false promises.
+Here are the top things we hear from clients who initially signed with or communicated with "scammy" firms in the past.

 Promising Time

 Avoid organizations that promise you a set deadline.
 GSA Schedule acquisition is a difficult process that takes months and sometimes up to a year to complete.
-As consultants who have worked on thousands of acquisitions, we cannot guarantee a set timeline for your GSA Schedule award.
-If a company boasts they can get you your own prime GSA contract in 6 weeks, you should be very wary.
+As consultants who have worked on thousands of acquisitions, we cannot guarantee a set date for your GSA Schedule award.
+If a company boasts they can get you your own prime GSA contract in 6 weeks or a specific date, you should be very wary.
+Companies that promise “short cuts” are likely not what you are looking for, or have higher rates of proposal rejection.

-As a side note, if you choose to partner with an authorized GSA reseller on their GSA Schedule, or you are eligible for the FASt Lane program, you can generally get on the GSA Schedule faster.
+As a side note, if you choose to partner with an authorized GSA reseller on their GSA Schedule, or if you are eligible for the FASt Lane program, you can generally get on the GSA Schedule faster.
 But if you are looking to get your own prime contract, fast timelines cannot be promised.
-In addition, companies that promise “short cuts” are likely not what you are looking for.

 Guaranteeing Government Business